Laura Tingle: Political analysis and commentary

-Tingle is a regular political commentator on the ABC's 7.30 and Insiders programs and is a columnist.
+Tingle is a regular political commentator on the ABC's 7.30 and Insiders television programs and is also a newspaper columnist.

-As the political editor for the Australian Financial Review (AFR) from 2008 to 2018, Tingle has published numerous analyses of Australian politics and Prime Ministerial leadership in Australia.
+As the political editor for the Australian Financial Review (AFR) from 2008 to 2018, Tingle has published numerous analyses of Australian politics and prime ministerial leadership in Australia.

 When Tony Abbott became Leader of the Opposition in 2009, Tingle wrote for the AFR on 1 December that "the election of Tony Abbott is a disaster of epic proportions for a party that was already up against it in the race to remain competitive at the next election.
 They have now taken a major step to the Right, towards their base, and away from mainstream voters."
 The Liberal/National Coalition lost the 2010 Australian federal election to the Australian Labor Party.

 On the day of the 24 June 2010 leadership spill in the Australian Labor Party, Tingle wrote in the AFR that the upheaval was "the ultimate flexing of union and factional power to unseat a prime minister, a move so brazen that it left the cabinet, and the caucus, in the dark."
 Tingle reflected on the 2010 Gillard coup against Prime Minister Kevin Rudd in the 2015 Quarterly Essay, 'Political Amnesia', where she wrote "here was a coup that was ill-conceived, ill-constructed and catastrophic, one that showed us how such manoeuvring could have a material impact on the rest of us.
 For normal government didn't resume the next day."

 In the aftermath of the 2010 Australian federal election when the incumbent Gillard government and Abbott-led Opposition were negotiating with the House of Representatives crossbench about who would form government, Tingle responded to a Treasury report that there was an $11 billion hole in the opposition's election costings with an article for the AFR in which she wrote that the Opposition was "not fit to govern" and were either "liars", "clunkheads" or both.
 Tingle received a Walkley Award for this article in 2011, in recognition of her "independent mind taking an impartial approach to an often confusing political landscape."

 During the first year of Prime Minister Gillard's leadership, Tingle wrote in the AFR on 5 December 2011 following the annual Australian Labor Party Conference, "if Tony Abbott is the hollow man, Prime Minister Julia Gillard has emerged from the weekend's ALP national conference as the shallow woman."
 In a political analysis of Gillard's first cabinet reshuffle on 13 December 2011, Tingle regarded that "it fails both the self-interest and national interest test."